Peel Mental Health Taskforce

 - consumers and carers with lived experience.

-The taskforce has the authority to take action and bring together resources to achieve results and is informed by three sub-groups:
+The taskforce has authority to take action and bring together resources to achieve results and is an avenue for interagency communication, collaboration and joint-decision-making.